#1 of 26 Places to Visit in Agra

 At a distance of 56 km from Agra, 159 km from Delhi, 419 km from Lucknow and 224 km from Jaipur, Mathura is an ancient city and also the district headquarters of Mathura in the state of Uttar Pradesh.
 Mathura is one of the popular tourist places near Agra and also one of the best places to visit near Delhi.

 Mathura is one of the seven cities (Sapta Puri) considered holy by Hindus, the other six are Ayodhya, Haridwar, Varanasi, Kanchipuram, Ujjain and Dwarka.
-Mathura has been chosen as one of the heritage cities for HRIDAY - Heritage City Development and Augmentation Yojana scheme of Government of India.
 Mathura is also one of the popular Delhi weekend getaways for 2 day trip.
-Mathura is located at the banks of river Yamuna and is popularly known as the Brajbhoomi, the sacred land of Lord Krishna.
-The Sri Krishna Janmabhoomi .....
+It is located at the banks of river Yamuna and is popularly known as the Brajbhoomi, the sacred land of Lord Krishna.
+The Sri Krishna Janmabhoomi temple is home to a prison cell called Garbha Griha that is believed to be the exact birthplace of Krishna.
+Large number of devotees visit this temple every year on Janmashtami.

 Distance (From Agra): 56 Kms